 On 7 September 2020, the CogitalGroup of companies (Scott-Moncrieff, Campbell Dallas, Baldwins and Wilkins Kennedy) came together as Azets.
-Whilst it is a new name, we still deliver the same personal approach to accounting, tax, audit, advisory and business services, digitally and at your door.
+Whilst it is a new name, we still deliver the same personal approach to accounting, tax, audit, advisory and business services, digitally and locally.